hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a.md

 # reboot
 ```

-{% include alert.html content="Some OLTs only want to boot from image 0 and therefore this procedure must be preceded by the following procedure with obviously inverted images" alert="Warning" icon="svg-warning" color="yellow" %}
+{% include alert.html content="Some OLTs don't like when ONTs don't boot from image 0, therefore the previous procedure must be preceded by the following procedure with inverted images, as to clone image 1 into image 0" alert="Warning" icon="svg-warning" color="yellow" %}

 ## Cloning of mtd1 (image 0) into mtd5 (image 1)

 {% include alert.html content="Image 0 can be flashed to image 1 while image 1 cannot be flashed to image 0 because it has larger rootfs_data" alert="Warning" icon="svg-warning" color="yellow" %}

-The follwing examples clones a image0 to image1 and boots to it
+The following commands are used to clone image0 to image1 and then boot to it
 ```sh
 # cat /dev/mtd2 > /tmp/mtd2.bin
 # mtd -e image1 write /tmp/mtd2.bin image1